 The Personal Computing Era was about using computers to enhance and empower individuals.
-Its applications were largely task centric and focused on enabling individuals to create, display, manipulate, and communicate relatively unstructured information.
-Software application such as word processors, spreadsheets, graphic editors, and email were key technologies.
+Its applications were largely task-centric and focused on enabling individuals to create, display, manipulate, and communicate relatively unstructured information.
+Software applications such as word processors, spreadsheets, graphic editors, and email were key technologies.

 Today we seem to be in the early stages of a new era of computing.
 A change to the dominant from of computing is occurring that will be at least a dramatic as the transition from the Corporate Computing Era to the Personal Computing Era.
 This new era of computing is about using computers to augment the environment within which humans live and work.
 It will be an era of smart devices, perpetual connectivity, ubiquitous information access, and computer augmented human intelligence.

 We don’t yet have a universally accepted name for this new era.
 Some people call it post-PC, pervasive, or ubiquitous computing.
 Others focus on specific technical aspects of the new era and call it cloud, mobile, or web computing.
 The term that I currently prefer and will use for now is “ambient computing.”
 In the Ambient Computing Era humans live in a rich environment of communicating computing devices and a ubiquitous cloud of computer mediated information.
 In the Ambient Computing Era there will still be corporate computing and task-oriented personal computing style applications will still be used.
 But the defining characteristic of this era will be the fact that computing is shaping the actual environment within which we live and work.